xiangcatherine/js-objects-modeling/README.md

 <!-- Think-Pair-Share -->
 How might abstraction and modeling be relevant as software developers?
 Take a minute and discuss this with your squad.

-Let's take a look at a specific example : a laptop.
-Suppose that we wanted to represent a laptop in our program somehow.
-What are the salient features of a laptop, the ones that are most important to represent?
+Let's take a look at a specific example: a laptop.
+Suppose that we need to represent a laptop in an application.
+What attributes are most important to include in our model?

-As it turns out, the features of our object that are most important depend very strongly on what our program will do and how it will be used.
-If our program is about selling laptops, we might be interested in things like price, brand, amount of RAM, disc space, and processor speed.
-However, if our program is being used in a factory, for the purpose of tracking laptops as they're being manufactured, things like price are totally irrelevant; instead, there are probably a number of other features of a laptop that are more important to model - for instance, 'which production line it was made on?'; 'who oversaw its construction?', and 'at what stage of completion is it, currently?'
+As it turns out, the answer to that question depends heavily on what the application will do and how it will be used.
+If the application is for selling laptops, we might be pick attributes like sale price, brand, amount of RAM, disc space, and processor speed.
+However, if the application is for factories, e.g. tracking laptops as they're being manufactured, things like sale price are irrelevant; instead, we might want our model to include the production line where the laptop was assembled, or the laptop's current stage of completion.

 ### Lab